telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 #### What is Telos?

-Telos is a Layer-1 blockchain network that consistently strives to achieve new pinnacles of cutting-edge innovation.
-Developers building on Telos can access a suite of tools and onboarding support to develop smart contracts with robust governance features and a vibrant community.
-Telos aims to build a fairer, faster future with a community of passionate contributors and users about the future of web3.
+Telos is a next-generation Delegated Proof of Stake (DPOS) Layer-1 blockchain network.
+It is designed to feature unsurpassed compatibility for developers and provides an extensive suite of tools and onboarding support to develop and deploy and smart contracts on the world's fastest, most scalable, and affordable Telos EVM.
+The network is backed by robust governance features and a vibrant community of contributors and users that are passionate about the future of Web3

 ![Telos Performance Flex](/img/Telos_Infographic.png)